Exclusive: Bentley warns worst case no deal Brexit would hit profitability, investment

-LONDON (Reuters) - The boss of carmaker Bentley said failure to reach a Brexit deal would be quite damaging to annual profit in the worst case scenario, limit the company’s ability to invest and could lead to its plant closing for an additional few days.
+LONDON (Reuters) - The boss of carmaker Bentley said failure to reach a Brexit deal would be “quite damaging” to annual profit in the worst case scenario, limit the company’s ability to invest and could lead to its plant closing for an additional few days.

 Chief Executive Adrian Hallmark told Reuters the firm was already preparing by building up some stocks and switching from the port of Dover to Immingham to bring in certain parts with more contingencies to be enacted from December if needed.

-Like the rest of the sector, the Volkswagen-owned brand, which builds roughly 11,000 vehicles at a northern English plant in Crewe, is worried about duties and 10 percent tariffs under World Trade Organisation terms.
+Like the rest of the sector, the Volkswagen-owned brand, which builds roughly 11,000 vehicles at a northern English plant in Crewe, is worried about duties and 10 percent tariffs under World Trade Organization terms.

 “Best case, it’s an annoying impact on our annual profitability,” Hallmark told Reuters.
 “Worst case, it’s quite damaging on our annual profitability so a full no deal Brexit would hurt us as a company, it would limit ability to invest.”